 Timely, Appropriate Referrals and Responding to Deterioration in Community and Residential Care

 All care recipients are subject to changes in their condition, whether they be physical, emotional, cognitive or functional.
-Part of adequate care provision is being able to promptly detect these changes, intervene appropriately and refer the client to a specialist service if deemed necessary (ACQSC 2019).
+Part of adequate care provision is being able to promptly detect these changes quickly, intervene appropriately and refer the client to a specialist service if deemed necessary (ACQSC 2022).

 Knowing when to refer is just as important as knowing when not to refer.

-Clients receiving care services, particularly those in residential aged care, often require acute medical services.
-About 25% of people in residential aged care are admitted to hospital every year, largely due to a high prevalence of chronic disease and multiple comorbidities (VIC DoH 2016).
+Clients receiving care services, particularly those in residential aged care, often require acute medical services, largely due to a high prevalence of chronic disease and multiple comorbidities (VIC DoH 2016).

-However, hospital admission can place these people at significant risk of complications such as hospital-acquired infections, falls, reduced mobility and disorientation (VIC DoH 2016; RACGP 2019).
+Unfortunately, hospital admission can place older adults at significant risk of complications such as hospital-acquired infections, falls, reduced mobility and disorientation (VIC DoH 2016; RACGP 2019).

-Despite this, it is estimated that between 13 and 67% of aged care resident hospital admissions are avoidable.
+Despite this, it’s estimated that between 13 and 67% of aged care resident hospital admissions are avoidable.
 Some are not necessary at all (VIC DoH 2016; RACGP 2019).